ArpanSurin/Iris-Classification/README.md

 # IRIS CLASSIFICATION
- Develop a Machine Learning Model for classifying iris flowers based on their features using Python, scikit-learn.
+ Develop a Machine Learning Model for classifying iris flowers based on their features using Python & scikit-learn.

 * This project is a part of my virtual Internship training at **Bharat Intern**